 \subsection{Our approach and contributions}

-We propose a novel approach to sequential optimal experimental design by maximizing a sharp bound on the incremental expected information gain.
-This bound, originally derived for estimating the intrinsic dimensionality of Bayesian inverse problems~\cite{LiCuiLiMarzoukZahm:2024:1}, is extended here as a fast-to-evaluate surrogate to simplify the computationally demanding objective functions of sOED.
-A key component of constructing this bound in the sequential setting is the use of measure transport, which can be implemented using any suitable method.
-In this work, we utilize tensor-train methods to efficiently construct these transport maps.
-In particular, we leverage the likelihood-informed parameter dimension reduction offered by the same upper bound used in sOED to make our transport maps scalable to large- or infinite-dimensional parameters.
-Another highlight of our framework is the integration of conditional transport maps---an extension of standard measure transport---into the sOED process to facilitate amortized inference.
-This enables the construction of transport maps prior to data collection at each experimental stage, allowing for direct posterior inference in real time once data are available.
-In addition, we introduce a restart strategy to further improve the approximation accuracy of measure transport maps in this sequential setting.
+We propose a novel approach to sequential optimal experimental design by maximizing sharp bounds on the iEIG.
+Our main result extends the intrinsic dimensionality analysis of Bayesian inverse problems~\cite{LiCuiLiMarzoukZahm:2024:1} to derive a fast-to-evaluate upper bound on the iEIG, which significantly simplifies the computationally demanding sOED objective functions.
+A key component in constructing this bound in the sequential setting is the use of measure transport.
+Here we utilize tensor-train techniques to efficiently construct these transport maps, and leverage the likelihood-informed dimension reduction induced by the same iEIG bound to make the transport maps scalable to high- or even infinite-dimensional parameter spaces.
+Under an additional Gaussian noise assumption, we also provide an alternative bound on the iEIG, and show that both proposed bounds yield tighter estimates of the iEIG than some of the existing EIG surrogates.
+Another highlight of our framework is the integration of conditional transport maps into the sOED process to facilitate amortized inference.
+This enables the construction of transport maps prior to data collection at each experimental stage, allowing for real-time posterior inference once data are available.
 Finally, through numerical examples, we evaluate the effectiveness of our designs, comparing them to nested Monte Carlo estimators and assessing the performance of designs maximizing our proposed upper bound against those based on Gaussian approximations.